-Katha is situated at the northern end of Irrawaddy River.
-Passengers who stop there visit the large and chaotic market in the village, which is within walking distance of the site where the river cruise ship ties up.
-There, merchants peddle fresh fish, meats, flowers and spices, along with pottery, dishes and other sundries.
-Residents shop twice per day so they always use fresh ingredients for meals.
-Travelers can find beautiful handcrafted souvenirs at good prices.
-Watching locals barter is a sight not to be missed.
+Katha is an Irrawaddy River cruise port in Burma (Myanmar).
+Passengers who stop here visit the large market in the village, which is within walking distance from the cruise ship mooring site.
+At the market are sold fresh fish, meats, flowers, spices, pottery, dishes.
+Residents shop twice per day so they always use fresh food ingredients for their meals.
+Tourists can find beautiful handcrafted souvenirs at good prices.

-A call at Katha might also include a trip to the nearby elephant camp, situated around a 30-minute drive from the town.
-Elephants retired from teak logging, baby elephants and their nursing mothers live here, along with the "oozies" (the handlers who spend their lives with the elephants, usually from the time they're young boys).
+Visiting Katha often includes travel to the nearby elephant camp, approx 30-min drive from the town.
+Elephants retired from teak logging, baby elephants and their mothers live there, along with the handlers who spend all their lives with the animals.

 In the 1920s (during Burma's British colonial rule), in Katha lived the English novelist and journalist George Orwell (1903-1950), best known for his fictional / anti-utopian novel "1984".